-This drawing style is often associated with child-like aesthetic of drawing or along the lines of or folk art.
+This drawing style is often associated with the child-like aesthetic of drawing or along the lines of or folk art.

 You can look at the work of each artist inside these categories to find more distinct drawing styles.
 These are just a few broad styles of drawing.
-For instance, if you look closer at each artist inside these categories you’ll discover that each has their own signature way of constructing their drawings.
+For instance, if you look closer at each artist inside these categories you'll discover that each has its own signature way of constructing their drawings.

 Drawing styles are different from artist to artist

-The biggest thing that solidifies an artists style is their own experiences and feelings.
+The biggest thing that solidifies an artist's style is their own experiences and feelings.